saskiapoldmaa/saskiapoldmaa.github.io/articles/daq.md

 <img src="../articles/images/cesarvstdaq.png" width="800px" height="auto">

+For some reason, CESAR seems to be seeing much-much more events than TDAQ.
+Where do the events disappear?

+Let us take a look at the scaler data.
+This is the part of TDAQ data that is closest to whatever CESAR was measuring at the time.
+Here's what we will see after clicking open the scaler's 1st channel, which was connected to one of the scintillators.

 <img src="../articles/images/scaler.png" width="400px" height="auto">

+This graph shows the number of events plotted over time (in ns).

 A typical DAQ system includes components like digitizers, triggers, and data storage units.
 The digitizer converts analog signals from detectors into digital data that can be processed by computers.